rgeul/coding-dojo-spring-boot/README.md

-Weather rest api application
+Spring Boot Coding Dojo
 ---

-Welcome to the Weather rest api application!
+Welcome to the Spring Boot Coding Dojo!

 ### Introduction

 This is a simple application that requests its data from [OpenWeather](https://openweathermap.org/) and stores the result in a database.

-Weather rest client application

-### Dev Installation
+## Dev Installation

 1) This project uses `postgresql 9` as the database.
 You can install a docker image with it by running `cd postgresql-docker && docker-compose up -d` and then creating the db: `./create-db.sh`
 3) Since it's a bad practice to save keys in plain text in a public repo, my OpenWeather key was not commited.
 You can add a valid one in `application-dev.yml` file under `openWeather.appId`.
 If you wish to run the tests, repeat this procedure for `application.yml` in the `test/` directory.